-Common equity tier 1 (CET 1) ratio1
+Common equity tier 1 (CET 1) ratio

+12.5%

+2022: 12.8%

 Economic capital (EC) coverage

+1.5%

+2022: 1.6%

 Leverage ratio

+7.7%

+2022: 7.8%

 Liquidity coverage ratio (LCR)

+124.0%

+2022: 124.6%

 Net stable funding ratio (NSFR)

+118.1%

+2022: 113.4%

-Credit loss ratio (CLR) 1.18%
+Credit loss ratio (CLR)

+1.18%

+2022: 0.96%

 Stage 3 ratio on gross loans and advances

+6.1%

+2022: 5.3%

 Stage 1 and stage 2 coverage ratio

+1.2%

+2022: 1.3%

 Stage 3 coverage ratio

+45.0%

+2022: 46.1%

 Banking book net interest income (NII) sensitivity for a 2% upward shock in interest rates (Rm)

 R1 200m

 2022: R1 099m

 Operational risk losses

+R524m

-R524m 2022: (R18m)
+2022: (R18m)

-- Capital ratios remained at the top end of the internal capital targets supporting client lending.
-The ratios are well above minimum regulatory requirements. - · The liquidity position remained healthy and liquidity metrics were comfortably within risk appetite. - The CLR tracked above the Group's through-the-cycle range of 0.75% to 1.00% as ongoing macroeconomic stresses continued to place strain on - The Group's stage 1 and stage 2 coverage ratio decreased due to higher quality credit origination and reduced risk appetite to high-risk territories in the CIB portfolio.
-The stage 3 coverage ratio has also reduced due to the volume of new inflows. - · The Group proactively managed interest rate risk sensitivity in the banking book and remained positively positioned for an increase in policy rates.
-The increase in NII sensitivity is mainly due to continued non-rate sensitive customer deposit growth and changes in the profile of investments in ARO. - Operational risk losses for the period returned to normalised levels mainly as a result of reduced insurance recoveries.

-The Group's operating environment is expected to continue to be challenging.
-Risk, liquidity, and capital management remain a priority, including:

-- Create sustainable value for shareholders while maintaining sufficient capital supply for growth. - Ensure capital ratios are maintained within the Board target range and above minimum levels of regulatory capital while supporting business - Monitor growth to ensure a well-diversified credit portfolio in line with the Group's strategy and risk appetite. - · Proactively position and manage the credit portfolio to mitigate the impact of heightened country and sovereign risks. - Continue to improve controls, efficiency and operational resilience, through enhanced platforms and digital capabilities, across critical - · Engage and collaborate with regulatory authorities and other stakeholders on upcoming regulatory changes to ensure the most appropriate outcomes for the banking sector and broader economy. - Continue establishing the baseline emissions for other key sectors that are affected by climate change. - Develop and embed climate change initiatives to assess and respond to the risk of continued adverse weather conditions comprehensively as part of broader ESG efforts. - Monitor, evaluate and test the implications of the upcoming regulatory developments, including Basel III finalisation (along with FRTB), the proposed amendments to the regulations relating to banks, the Basel Committee on Banking Supervision (BCBS) principles for the effective management and supervision of climate-related financial risks, the Resolution Framework and the Financial Conglomerate Supervisory Framework in South Africa among others.

-Includes unappropriated profits.

-&lt;sup>2 The Group LCR reflects an aggregation of the Bank LCR and the ARO LCR.
+- Includes unappropriated profits. - The Group LCR reflects an aggregation of the Bank LCR and the ARO LCR.
 For this purpose, a simple average of the relevant three month-end data points is used in ARO, noting that the ARO LCR is capped at 100% per the minimum regulatory requirements.
-For the Bank, the LCR was calculated as a simple average of 90 calendar-day LCR observations.
+For the Bank, the LCR was calculated as a simple average of 90 calendar-day LCR observations

+Risk trend Links to principal risk Credit Market

+Capital ratios remained at the top end of the internal capital targets supporting client lending.
+The ratios are well above minimum regulatory requirements.

+The liquidity position remained healthy and liquidity metrics were comfortably within risk appetite.

+The CLR tracked above the Group's through-the-cycle range of 0.75% to 1.00% as ongoing macroeconomic stresses continued to place strain on consumers.

+The Group's stage 1 and stage 2 coverage ratio decreased due to higher quality credit origination and reduced risk appetite to high-risk territories in the CIB portfolio.
+The stage 3 coverage ratio has also reduced due to the volume of new inflows.

+The Group proactively managed interest rate risk sensitivity in the banking book and remained positively positioned for an increase in policy rates.
+The increase in NII sensitivity is mainly due to continued non-rate sensitive customer deposit growth and changes in the profile of investments in ARO.

+Operational risk losses for the period returned to normalised levels mainly as a result of reduced insurance recoveries.

+The Group's operating environment is expected to continue to be hallenging.
+Risk, liquidity, and capital management remain a priority, ncluding:

+Create sustainable value for shareholders while maintaining sufficient capital supply for growth.

+Ensure capital ratios are maintained within the Board target range and above minimum levels of regulatory capital while supporting business growth.

+Monitor growth to ensure a well-diversified credit portfolio in line with the Group's strategy and risk appetite.

+Proactively position and manage the credit portfolio to mitigate the impact of heightened country and sovereign risks.

+Continue to improve controls, efficiency and operational resilience, through enhanced platforms and digital capabilities, across critical processes.

+Engage and collaborate with regulatory authorities and other

+stakeholders on upcoming regulatory changes to ensure the most appropriate outcomes for the banking sector and broader economy.
+Continue establishing the baseline emissions for other key sectors that are affected by climate change

+Develop and embed climate change initiatives to assess and respond to the risk of continued adverse weather conditions comprehensively as part of broader ESG efforts.

+Monitor, evaluate and test the implications of the upcoming regulatory developments, including Basel III finalisation (along with FRTB), the proposed amendments to the regulations relating to banks, the Basel Committee on Banking Supervision (BCBS) principles for the effective management and supervision of climate-related financial risks, the Resolution Framework and the Financial Conglomerate Supervisory Framework in South Africa among others.